rohany/rohany.github.io/src/content/blog/research-ideas.md

 # The Higher Order Bits

-I think the most important piece of finding research problems is to first have a *research vision*, which goes far beyond individual projects or papers.
+I think the most important piece of finding research problems is to first be able to articulate what are your *research interests*.
+Having a clear set of research interests allows you to filter out problems that are interesting to solve, and more importantly, helps you start to develop a *research vision*, which goes far beyond individual projects or papers.
 A way to think about this vision is to imagine what the world would look like if you succeeded at your research; what would we be able to do?
+As a young student, developing a research vision without the necessary experience and perspective is challenging;
+either you don't have one, or your vision might be too idealistic or infeasible.
+However, I believe that developing a vision from your interests and constantly refining that vision is important.
+Your interests and vision form a *direction* for your research to go in; you will make much more progress moving in *a* direction instead of randomly picking the next interesting topic that flies by.
+For me, I have been interested in all aspects of parallel computing since sophomore year of my undergraduate.
-For example, my research vision revolves around making high-performance, parallel computers as easy to program as sequential computers.
+Throughout my PhD, I refined these interests into a vision of making high-performance, parallel computers as easy to program as sequential computers.
-When you have a larger research vision, you can find individual projects and publications that take steps towards achieving this goal, instead of randomly picking up the next interesting topic that flies by.

 Once armed with a research vision to walk towards, I found the following themes to recur when finding concrete projects along the path towards my vision: